tesselode/cocoa-delay/manual.md

 - **Gain**: sets the amount to boost the audio before applying saturation.
 Turn this knob all the way to the left to bypass the drive section completely.
 - **Mix**: sets the amount of saturated audio to mix with the unsaturated audio.
 - **Filter**: sets the cutoff of a low-pass filter to apply to the audio after saturation.
 The filter is a 12dB two-pole filter.
+- **Iterations**: sets the number of times to run the signal through the drive section, from 1 to 16.
+Higher values can give a thicker, lusher distortion at the cost of increased CPU usage.